Spider-Man: Across the Spider-Verse: Box office

 Spider-Man: Across the Spider-Verse grossed $381.6 million in the United States and Canada, and $309.2 million in other territories, for a worldwide gross of $690.8 million.
 The film surpassed Into the Spider-Verses total gross of $384.5 million after 12 days of release, and overtook The Smurfs to become Sony Pictures Animation's highest-grossing film.
 Deadline Hollywood calculated the net profit of the film to be $328 million, when factoring together all expenses and revenues placed it third on their list of 2023's "Most Valuable Blockbusters".

 In the United States and Canada, Across the Spider-Verse was released alongside The Boogeyman, and was initially projected to gross around $80 million from 4,313 theaters in its opening weekend, with rival studios predicting it could reach $90 million.
 It made $17.35 million from Thursday night previews, the third-best total for an animated film after The Lion King ($23 million in 2019) and Incredibles 2 ($18.5 million in 2018).
 After making $51.7 million on Friday (including previews, the best first-day of 2023 up to that point), weekend estimates were increased to $113 million.
 It went on to debut to $120.7 million, the second-highest opening weekend total of 2023 (behind The Super Mario Bros.
 Movies $146.4 million) and the eighth-best ever for an animated film.
 It also surpassed Hotel Transylvania 2 ($48.4 million in 2015) to achieve the highest opening weekend for a Sony Pictures Animation film.
 The film made $55.5 million in its second weekend, finishing second behind newcomer Transformers: Rise of the Beasts.
 It then made $27.8 million in its third weekend, finishing third.
 The film would make $19.3 million on its fourth weekend, topping the box office once again amidst competition from No Hard Feelings, a new release, and The Flash and Elemental, both holdovers.

-Outside of the US and Canada, the film grossed $88.1 million from 59 markets in its opening weekend.
+Outside the US and Canada, the film grossed $88.1 million from 59 markets in its opening weekend.
 In its second weekend, Across the Spider-Verse grossed $47 million, for a drop of 44%, while in its third weekend, it grossed $27.6 million from 60 markets, including Japan where the film made $2.8 million.
 As of 9 July 2023, the highest grossing territories were China ($49.6 million), UK ($35 million), Mexico ($27.8 million), Australia ($20.6 million) and France ($13.4 million).